THE FREE LANCE

 "The 'ole sarge' still 'picking 'em up and laying 'em down," retired Marine Corp Master Gunnery Sergeant K. Ferris from Schenectady, New York wrote in 1989.

 Master Gunny Ferris was back again in Sept.
 1990.
 The Gulf War was brewing.
-The "ole sarge" was feeling downright salty: "the U.S. is only looking out for the super-rich as usual and it's not worth defending anymore even if it wasn't."
+The "ole sarge" now called himself “ole salt”: "the U.S. is only looking out for the super-rich as usual and it's not worth defending anymore even if it wasn't."

 "The U.S. Gov't," Ferris added, "is an illegitimate conspiracy against poor and working-class people the world over.
 Semper Fi!"